anekemuna/flippy-flashcards/README.md

 The following **additional** features are implemented:

+* [x] Choose between different flashcard decks.
+Currently this app has two (leetcode questions and docker questions).
+The docker flashcard deck is the default.
 * [x] When the flashcard is clicked, CSS 3D styling animates it to show flipping like a physical card.
 * [x] Clicking the shuffle button toggles between the initial order (sequential) and a shuffled order (randomized).